Brief Introduction :

 The Overview :

-There is more to the page than notes on overcoming issues encountered in installing
+There is more to that long page than notes on overcoming issues encountered in installing

 At the bottom of that 'Ubuntu Installs' web page is a summary that gives